Ultrasubha/MyCodes/Python/PythonProj/README.md

 - pip install numpy

 Step 4:
+Install SpeechRecognition with this command
+- pip install SpeechRecognition

+Step 5:
+Install pyttsx3 with this command
+- pip install pyttsx3

+Step 3:
+Install numpy with this command
+- pip install numpy

+Step 4:
 Run nltk_utils.py after removing the # on line 3 to download punkt

 Step 5: